 - Replace the brushes: The brushes are responsible for removing dirt and debris from carpets and floors.
 If the brushes are worn out, the vacuum cleaner’s performance will suffer, and it will be less effective at cleaning.

-- Replace the filters: Filters trap dust and debris, preventing them from entering the motor and other components of the vacuum cleaner.
+- Replace the filters: Filters trap dust and debris, preventing them from entering the motor and other components.
 If the filters are worn out, the vacuum cleaner’s suction power will be reduced, and it will be less effective at cleaning.

 Avoid Common Mistakes